TrevorAyl/tally-timer/README.md

 # Tally Timer

-Tally timer is a scripty thing that I shittily threw together.
-It will take in tally data from a control system (in theory connected to a switcher) and record the amount of time in milliseconds that the tally lamp is on.
+I've amended this to act as a server (it wasn't seeing the TCP data as a client) and to write the cuts to disk against current time in an EDL format.
+Tested importing to Avid.

 ## Starting it up
 - Clone the repo